 I’ll report back here in the future and update this review to let you know what we decide after extended use.

 More useful motorhome accessories you'll love:

-Looking for the best motorhome or vanlife mugs, either for yourself or as a gift?
-Here are 35 of the cutest motorhome mugs around
+Looking for the best motorhome or campervan t-shirts for a gift (or present for yourself?!)
+Here are some of the best motorhome shirts to buy

 Want more tips for motorhome life?